vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 		    android:layout_height="wrap_content"
 		    android:orientation="vertical">

-the orientation propery of radio group helps you in alligning radio button in vertical or horizontal format.
+The orientation property of radio group helps you in aligning radio button in vertical or horizontal format.

-**android:text** : Android text property of radio button is use for putting text in radio button.
+**android:text** : Android text property of a radio button is used for putting text in radio button.

-**android:checked** : Checked property of radio button let you define preselected/default selected option in a radio group.
-For example: if you have 3 radio button you can use this propery in any 1 to make it default selected.
+**android:checked** : Checked property of radio button lets you define preselected/default selected option in a radio group.
+For example: if you have 3 radio buttons you can use this property in any 1 to make it default selected.

 		android:checked="true"

-###Click Listner
+###Click listener
-Radio buttons are created to be clicked, in a radio group, all the radio button will have 1 click listner.
-This click Listner will be invoked when the user will click on any of the radio button from that radio group.
-There are multiple way to add a click listner, but simple way is to do in code using android:onClick property of radio button.
+Radio buttons are created to be clicked, in a radio group, all the radio button will have 1 click listener.
+This click listener will be invoked when the user will click on any of the radio button from that radio group.
+There are multiple way to add a click listener, but simple way is to do in code using android:onClick property of radio button.

 Lets see an example